The Adventures of Sherlock Holmes

 However, two of the most popular—and enduring—Holmes tales lead off The Adventures of Sherlock Holmes.

-The second story in the volume, "The Red-Headed League," is a real head-scratcher, a mystery with one of Doyle's clever solutions that seems obvious after it is revealed—an irony that Doyle has Holmes himself point out in many a story.
+The second story in the volume, "The Red-Headed League", is a real head-scratcher, a mystery with one of Doyle's clever solutions that seems obvious after it is revealed—an irony Holmes himself points out in many a story.

-It's like a magician's trick of misdirection.
-If afterwards, the magician repeats the trick for you but at the crucial point indicates out where you should be looking to see how the trick is done....
+It's a magician's trick of misdirection.
+If afterwards, the magician repeats the trick for you but at the crucial point points to where you should be looking to see how the trick is done....
 Well, that was simple, wasn't it?
 Nothing magical about it.

 All the rest of the stories in The Adventures of Sherlock Holmes are worthy, though one particular story seems especially popular for movie and TV adaptation.
 "The Adventure of the Speckled Band" involves a...but if I tell you, you'll know the solution to the mystery.

 This is one of the more atmospheric of Doyle's mysteries.
 Not one of my favourites though.
-It's hardly a case of Holmes deducing his way to a logical solution but, as far as I can make out, just making a lucky guess on insufficient evidence.
+It's hardly a case of Holmes reasoning his way to a solution but, as far as I can make out, he makes a lucky guess on insufficient evidence.
 More of an adventure than a mystery.

 Another story rated among the best is the collection closer "The Adventure of the Copper Beeches", a classic puzzler about a governess who is paid a handsome salary as long as she follows some peculiar instructions.